AP Interview: Egypt's Moussa defends draft charter

 "The law should have been further considered before being adopted," he said.
 "But we also have to agree that this is not the way to express views."

 In the eyes of many in Egypt, the new constitution's adoption by a respectable margin in the national referendum would be tantamount to a vote of confidence in the military-backed administration installed in the wake of the coup.
-Beside the new constitution, a road map announced by the military on the day of the coup provides for parliamentary and presidential elections by the summer of 2014.
+Besides the new constitution, a road map announced by the military on the day of the coup provides for parliamentary and presidential elections by the summer of 2014.

 "I believe and expect that there will be a huge turnout," Moussa said at his office in parliament's upper house, or Shura Council, which is to be scrapped under the new constitution.
 As for the percentage of voters backing the draft charter, he said: "I really hope that it would be over 70 percent."